Sightseeing Tour by bus, followed by Walking Tour of the Historical Centre of Valencia

-LONJA -MERCHANTS WAREHOUSE OR ANCIENT SILK EXCHANGE – that was declared world heritage monument in 1996 by UNESCO and is one of the most famous examples of Gothic civil architecture that Europe can offer.
+It was declared a World Heritage Monument in 1996 by UNESCO and is one of the most famous examples of Gothic civil architecture that Europe can offer.

-(The city Hall is open from Monday to Friday in the morning).
+(It is open from Monday to Friday in the morning).

-In the VIRGIN SQUARE, I will explain you the history of the foundation of the city; the popular Water Court which was declared World Heritage in 2009; the facade of the Valencia Regional Government – the Palace of the Generalitat; die ALMOINA EXCAVATIONS, an authentic interpretation centre of valencian urban history; the Archaeological CRYPT OF SAINT VICENTE MARTIR, (originally a visigoth chapel), who was martyred in Valencia in the in 304, being part of the great persecution against the christianity….
+In the VIRGIN SQUARE, I will explain to you the history of the foundation of the city; the popular Water Court which was declared World Heritage in 2009; the facade of the Valencia Regional Government – the Palace of the Generalitat; the ALMOINA EXCAVATIONS, an authentic interpretation centre of valencian urban history; the Archaeological CRYPT OF SAINT VICENTE MARTIR, (originally a visigoth chapel), who was martyred in Valencia in 304, being part of the great persecution against christianity….

 It was the seat of the Rabassa de Perellós Family as early as the fifteenth century.
 From the end of the sixteenth century onwards many alterations were made to the building and it was greatly enlarged.
 Its rococó style facade stands out.
 This palace houses a magnificent collection of ceramics.

 (Coaches and interior by requirement).

-CENTRAL MARKET (modernist style building and one of the largest markets in Europe covering a surface of over 8000 m2).
+CENTRAL MARKET, modernist style building and one of the largest markets in Europe covering a surface of over 8000 m2.